project-serum/serum-dex/docs/lockups.md

 ## Introduction

-The **Lockup** program provides a simple mechanism on Solana to lockup tokens of any mint, and release those funds over time, as defined by a vesting schedule.
+The **Lockup** program provides a simple mechanism on Solana to lockup tokens of any mint, and release those funds over time as defined by a vesting schedule.
 Although these lockups track a target **beneficiary**, who will eventually receive the funds upon vesting, a proper deployment of the program will ensure this **beneficiary** can never actually retrieve tokens before vesting.
 Funds are *never* in an SPL